Skip to main content

 <Field label="First name" position="left" let:id>

-Then wrap the text field in question in the <Field> tags and specify the id property into the text control to link the controls:
+Then wrap the text field in question in the <Field> tags and specify the id property for the text control to link the controls:

 <Field label="First name" position="left" let:id>